 During Sheriff Ingram’s press conference, he lied again and said that Benbow lost control of his vehicle, went off the road, overcorrected, and hit another car head-on.
-But according to the other vehicle’s driver, in a sworn affidavit, their story differed from the sheriff’s.
+But according to the other vehicle’s driver, in an affidavit, their story differed from the sheriff’s.

-According to the lawsuit, Eddys Arias, Daniela Siliezar, and their three children were traveling west on Holden Beach Road towards Shallotte, NC, when the driver Arias noticed a dark-colored Nissan Altima being followed dangerously close by a white Chrysler 300, which was being driven by deputy Bowling.
-Arias said in a sworn affidavit that he pulled his 2003 red Nissan Maxima onto the narrow right shoulder of the road when Benbow was hit by the white Chrysler 300 head-on into their car.
+According to the lawsuit, Eddys Arias, Daniela Siliezar, and their three children were traveling west on Holden Beach Road towards Shallotte, NC, when the driver Arias noticed a dark-colored Nissan Altima being followed dangerously close by a white Chrysler 300, which deputy Bowling was driving.
+Arias said in an affidavit that he pulled his 2003 red Nissan Maxima onto the narrow right shoulder of the road when the white Chrysler 300 head-on hit Benbow into their car.

 The black car slow down behind the grey SUV, and that’s when the police took advantage, Arias said in a sworn statement.
 The black car, driven by Benbow, slowed down for the grey SUV, and that’s when the white Chrysler 300 hit the rear of Benbow’s car and flipped it head-on into my car.